eamena-project/eamenaR/README.md

 [^1]: JavaScript is THE interactive web language, and the most popular file types are JSON and GeoJSON (respectively JavaScript Objet Notation and GeoJavaScript Object Notation).
 [^2]: there is a duplicate which comes from the need to close the polygon, so the coordinates of the origin (`xmin, ymin`) are the same as those of the last point.
+[^3]: Sometimes, a search in EAMENA returns different types of geometries.
+This is the case for the caravanserails where geometries can be both POINTs and POLYGONs.